Slum redevelopment: the need for social housing in Manila

 Upgrading slums: everyone working together

-Introducing the workers and volunteers to the community
+Introducing the workers and volunteers to the community in order to increase integration.

-Showing them the problem that we are facing within that community
+Showing them the problem that we are facing within that community so that awareness is increased.

 Explaining how they can help, even in the smallest way to upgrade slums throughout the country